bebopluvr/github.io/index.md

 ### Adding user accounts
 Follow these steps to add new users:
 1. Navigate to the User management page of your ownCloud Web UI.
-2. Enter the new user’s Login Name and their initial Password
+2. Enter the new user’s Login Name and their initial Password.
-3. Optionally, assign Groups memberships
+3. Optionally, assign Groups memberships.
-4. Click *Create*.
+4. Click **Create**.

 ## For Users